veracity/veracity-documentation/sections/vap/vap.md

 ## Home tab

 The Home tab of your Veracity Power Adapter for Power BI (VAP) shows the entities you have access to and the reports in them.

+To go to an entity or a report:
+1. In your VAP service, go to the **Home** tab.
-To go to a report, open a tab with its name.
-To go to a different entity, select the Home tab again, and then choose the entity you want to go to.
+2. Select the tile with the name of the entity or report you want to go to.

 ## Admin tab